gvwilson/sdxpy/en/src/dataframe/index.md

 Finally,
-we write a function that takes a list of strings like `3x3` or `100x20`, creates a dataframe of each kind and of each size, times operations, and reports the results:
+we write a function that takes a list of strings like `3x3` or `100x20`, creates dataframes of each size, times operations, and reports the results:

 [% inc file="timing.py" keep="sweep" %]

+This function is called `sweep` because executing code multiple times with different parameters to measure performance is called [%i "parameter sweeping" %][%g parameter_sweeping "parameter sweeping" %][%/i%].
+{: .continue}

 The results are shown in [%t dataframe-timing %].
 For a 1000 by 1000 dataframe